-Within these three broad areas, our 51 ECE and affiliated faculty perform world-class research ranging designing nano-scale antennas and next-generation secure computer systems to modeling the human visual system.
+Within these three broad areas, over 65 ECE and affiliated faculty perform world-class research ranging designing nano-scale antennas and next-generation secure computer systems to modeling the human visual system.
 These same faculty are dedicated to undergraduate teaching, and you will experience personalized instruction in small classes with integrated laboratories.

 Visit us to learn more about your future as an ECE at Northeastern!

 The Department of Electrical and Computer Engineering offers the following Bachelor of Science degree programs:

 - Computer Engineering & Computer Science